Choosing the right paraglider class

 ✔ Dynamic and efficient flight behavior

-✔ Ideal for long cross-country flights
+✔ Ideal for long distance flights

 ✔ For ambitious XC pilots